TimonVS/epic-generator/README.md

 yarn dev
 ```

+See the [Probot deployment docs](https://probot.github.io/docs/deployment/) if you would like to run your own instance of this plugin.

 ## Contributing

 If you have suggestions for how Epic Generator could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.